 - 10.1.6 refer the matter for alternative dispute resolution (see Rule 20 below).

-10.2 Where a player or member is charged with an offence the notification will be considered served where an e-mail is sent to his or her registered e-mail address or where the player does not have access to e-mail by a letter to their registered address.
-The registered address is that registered by the Player or other person bound by the DRA Rules with the PDC, DRA, PDPA or appropriate affiliate organisation, or in the case of the Scandinavian Tour the SDC.
-It is the responsibility of the Player or other person bound by the DRA Rules to ensure that their contact details are up to date and accurately recorded with the DRA, PDC, PDPA, SDC or appropriate affiliate organisation.
+10.2 Where a Player or member is charged with an offence the notification will be considered served where an e-mail is sent to their or her registered e-mail address or where the Player does not have access to e-mail by a letter to their registered address.
+The registered address is that registered by the Player or other person bound by the DRA Rules with the PDC, DRA, PDPA or appropriate Affiliated Organisation.
+It is the responsibility of the Player or other person bound by the DRA Rules to ensure that their contact details are up to date and accurately recorded with the DRA, PDC, PDPA, or appropriate Affiliated Organisation.

 10.3 The Player or other person will be notified of the complaint in writing and given 14 days in which to respond to it prior to any hearing or other resolution.